-2.4 Flawed Implementation of the Mother Tongue Education Policy
+2.4 Implementation of the Mother Tongue Education Policy

-The implementation of the MTB-MLE policy has been viewed as flawed on multiple dimensions.
-Implementation problems have been documented in formal quantitative and qualitative process evaluations and assessments (Metila et al., 2016; Monje et al., 2019), and have also been widely reported in the news media (The Manila Times, 2020; CNN Philippines, 2022; Inquirer, 2023).
+Problems in the implementation of the MTB-MLE policy have been documented in formal quantitative and qualitative process evaluations and assessments (Metila et al., 2016; Monje et al., 2019).
+They have also been widely reported in the news media (The Manila Times, 2020; CNN Philippines, 2022; Inquirer, 2023).